• Matthew O'Donnell.jpg

 Applications in magnetogenetics will also be presented.

-Figure 1: Neuronal green fluorescent protein expression (in green) using gene delivery through
+Figure 1: Neuronal green fluorescent protein expression (in green) using gene delivery through the blood-brain barrier.

 • Monday, September 23, 10:30 - 11:30